 We advise and represent individuals and corporations at all stages of the criminal process.
 This includes providing critical pre-charge advice, which can often result in the avoidance of proceedings altogether.
 Our expertise in restraint and confiscation proceedings enables us to advise our clients in any parallel or subsequent proceedings under the Proceeds of Crime Act 2002.

-We are able to draw on our extensive experience in dealing with international or multi-jurisdictional matters, as well as our expertise in mutual legal assistance, to meet the challenges posed by the increasingly globalised nature of fraud investigations and prosecutions.
+We are able to draw on our extensive experience in dealing with international or multi-jurisdictional matters, as well as our expertise in mutual legal assistance and extradition, to meet the challenges posed by the increasingly globalised nature of fraud investigations and prosecutions.

-Some of our members have been appointed to the Serious Fraud Office”s list of Panel Counsel and have acted as Standing Counsel to the Department of Business, Innovation and Skills.
+Members of Chambers have been appointed to the Serious Fraud Office’s list of Panel Counsel and have acted as Standing Counsel to the Department of Business, Innovation and Skills.

 Our expertise in fraud extends to civil and commercial fraud claims initiated in the UK and abroad, either as stand-alone claims or alongside threatened or ongoing criminal or regulatory proceedings.